-115.401 (n) Frequency and scope of audits Were inmates permitted to send confidential information or correspondence to the auditor in the same manner as if they were communicating with legal counsel? yes
+115.401 (n) Frequency and scope of audits Were inmates, residents, and detainees permitted to send confidential information or correspondence to the auditor in the same manner as if they were communicating with legal counsel? yes

-115.403 (f) Audit contents and findings The agency has published on its agency website, if it has one, or has otherwise made publicly available, all Final Audit Reports within 90 days of issuance by auditor.
-The review period is for prior audits completed during the past three years PRECEDING THIS AGENCY AUDIT.
-In the case of single facility agencies, the auditor shall ensure that the facility's last audit report was published.
+115.403 (f) Audit contents and findings The agency has published on its agency website, if it has one, or has otherwise made publicly available, all Final Audit Reports.
+The review period is for prior audits completed during the past three years PRECEDING THIS AUDIT.
 The pendency of any agency appeal pursuant to 28 C.F.R. § 115.405 does not excuse noncompliance with this provision.
-(N/A only if there have been no Final Audit Reports issued in the past three years, or in the case of single facility agencies that there has never been a Final Audit Report issued.) yes
+(N/A if there have been no Final Audit Reports issued in the past three years, or, in the case of single facility agencies, there has never been a Final Audit Report issued.) yes